shivani-pawar1/Calculator/README.md

 # Calculator
-I developed this project using html, css jjavascript.
+I developed this project using html and css.